 No new regulatory requirements or rule amendments; this is guidance providing a pre-calculated Filing Schedule for 2026 to prevent errors in the REX system.
 It emphasizes using schedule dates around holidays when exchanges or banks close, and confirms fixed SEA Rule 15c3-3 deadlines (e.g., 30th/45th calendar days post-settlement, 10th business day for (m) possession/control, regardless of foreign settlement cycles).

-- Input schedule-specific dates for extensions, particularly around 2026 holidays when exchanges/banks close, to avoid automatic denials
+- Input schedule-specific dates for extensions, particularly around 2026 holidays when exchanges/banks close, to avoid automatic denials.

-- File SEA Rule 15c3-3 extensions on exact due dates listed above, even for foreign-traded securities
+- File SEA Rule 15c3-3 extensions on exact due dates listed above, even for foreign-traded securities.

-- Contact Theresa Reynolds (646-315-8567 or email) for questions
+- Contact Theresa Reynolds (646-315-8567 or email) for questions.

-- Update internal compliance calendars, training, and systems to integrate the schedule
+- Update internal compliance calendars, training, and systems to integrate the schedule.

 Key Dates

-Throughout 2026 - Use Filing Schedule for all extension requests, especially pre/post-holidays (e.g., Veterans Day 11/11/2026 bank holiday, Thanksgiving 11/26/2026, Christmas 12/25/2026).
+- Use Filing Schedule for all extension requests, especially pre/post-holidays (e.g., Veterans Day 11/11/2026 bank holiday, Thanksgiving 11/26/2026, Christmas 12/25/2026)

 Compliance Impact

-Urgency: Medium - Proactive guidance prevents operational disruptions from REX rejections, but no immediate deadlines or penalties for non-use; however, inaccurate filings risk delayed margin compliance, customer liquidations under Regulation T, or possession/control failures under SEA Rule 15c3-3,
+Urgency: Medium - Proactive guidance prevents operational disruptions from REX rejections, but no immediate deadlines or penalties for non-use; however, inaccurate filings risk delayed margin compliance, customer liquidations under Regulation T, or possession/control failures under SEA Rule 15c3-3, especially in holiday periods with T+1 settlement pressures.
+Firms should integrate now (as of January 2026) to ensure Q1 readiness.

 Broker Dealer